While we do not allow sponsors to send direct gifts, we encourage you to write to your sponsored child.

 The following items are recommended: Bible, journal, appropriate clothing, flashlight, small hand sanitizer, insect repellent, sunscreen, personal medications, water bottle, flavored water packets, snacks for travel days, beach towel, and toiletries.

-If you would like to bring a gift to your sponsored child we ask that you bring sentimental gifts, i.e. photo books, letters, pictures of your family, etc. Our children cherish items that are specific to them.
+We understand the desire to give gifts to our kids, staff and neighbors.
+However, we do ask that you refrain from giving or promising ANY gifts (including monetary gifts) directly to any individual.
+Many times when gifts are given, even with the best intentions, problems may arise after you have left.
+This can create issues for our staff and future guests.
+If you would like to bring a gift to your sponsored child, we ask that you bring sentimental gifts, i.e. photo books, letters, pictures of your family, etc. Our children cherish items that are specific to them.
 If you do wish to bring toys or games we cannot guarantee that it will go to your specific sponsored child, it will be placed in our depot to be used for birthday gifts or rewards for exceptional behavior, grades, etc.

 While wi-fi is available at IKONDO, please note there is limited bandwidth and it may be inconsistent.
-While typically great for sending an email or a quick social media post, you should not depend on it for large file downloads or streaming.
+While typically great for sending an email or two, or a quick social media post you should not depend on it for large file downloads or streaming.
 Please leave your personal computers at home.
 You may bring your mobile phone if you so choose, however, please keep in mind that international rates are very expensive and HAFP is not responsible for loss or damage to your phone during your time in Haiti.
 We recommend that teams use this time to ‘disconnect’ from the fast pace of everyday life and immerse themselves in the culture of Haiti.

 Upon your arrival at the Mission Guest Village, our on-site staff will give a brief orientation and will be able to answer any specific questions you may have.
 There are many great books that discuss serving cross-culturally and in impoverished nations, in addition to books that talk about orphan care and how to best approach this sensitive topic.
 These books can give you some helpful tools as you prepare for your cross-cultural experience.
 We have a few recommendations, but please feel free to research further.
+We recommend:

 Please keep in mind that these are simply recommendations by HAFP, based on the notion that they contain educational content.
 Please read all texts with your discretion.